phonedotcom/API-SDK-ruby/docs/RoutesApi.md

 # **get_account_route**
 > RouteFull get_account_route(account_id, route_id)

-Show details of an individual route
+Show details of an individual route.

-This service shows the details of an individual route.
+Show details of an individual route.
+See Intro to Routes for more info on the properties.

 ### Example
 ```ruby